 Do you get stuck in worrying thoughts about the past or the future?

-This course is designed to help you feel calmer, safer, and more secure.
 If you are new to the world of mindfulness and would like to know how it can help you to manage your anxiety, this course will provide you with an introductory overview that is full of ideas that you can begin to use straight away.

 Practice the power of coming back to your breathing, building a core of relaxed inner strength that you can take with you into every stressful situation.

 Enjoy the liberation that mindfulness can bring by practising simple ways to free yourself of repetitive, anxious thought patterns.